 Supplemental Workshops in Math (SWM)

 Supplemental Workshops in Math is an intensive mathematics program for students who are enrolled in mathematics courses from MATH 100 to 143.
 SWM helps students master math concepts and promote collaborative learning, including concept enhancement, problem-solving and mock exams.

 When employers contact the MATE Office about jobs and internships, we refer them to Career Services and request that they post their opening on MustangJOBS.
 We encourage alumni to post employment opportunities on our LinkedIn group page as well.

 Robert E. Kennedy Library (Bldg.
 35)

-For specific advice on how "learn by going" affects your courses, please consult with Dr. Kathy Chen (MATE Academic Advisor).
+For specific advice on how studying abroad will affect your courses, please consult with Dr. Trevor Harding.